Frequently Asked Questions

 Does this work with native apps?

-Yes, but we don't have SDKs yet.
-They're coming soon.
+An Android SDK is coming soon.
 If you're determined, the JS API is pretty simple.
-Heck, if you help build the SDK for a new platform, we'll give you additional free users.
+Heck, if you help us build it, we'll give you additional free users.

 Why not integrate WebAuthn directly?